-The contract resulting from this RFP shall be effective one year of date of award and is renewable for up to 4 additional one-year renewal periods.
+The contract resulting from this RFP shall be effective for five years and is renewable for up to five (5) additional one-year renewal periods.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.

 6.2 Effective Date